Matthew-Alaric/sdk-rebuild-eval/tools/command.line.tool/README.md

 |     GWMemoryToMemoryProtect                      |     1                |     0               |     2                          |
 |     GWMemoryToMemoryAnalysisAudit                |     0                |     0               |     2                          |

-Setting the FileType option to ‘*’ will enable Glasswalls file type detection capability via a call to the GWDetermineFileTypeFromFile API function (See the ‘Configuration Settings’ section).
+Setting the FileType option to ‘*’ will enable Glasswall's file type detection capability via a call to the GWDetermineFileTypeFromFile API function (See the ‘Configuration Settings’ section).
 This will enable CLI to automatically determine the file type for each file that is about to be processed.
 Supplying the ‘–h’ option to the CLI tool will display a help menu that provides additional help information as well as instructions on how to run the tool to produce the output for the following additional API functions.